igor-lirussi/UR10_robot_interface/README.md

 # on the external pc

 # FOR THE ROBOT
-# source the knowledge for ROS
+# commands to source the knowledge for ROS
-source /home/ur-colors/UR10_dockerized/catkin_ws/devel/setup.bash
+# source /home/ur-colors/UR10_dockerized/catkin_ws/devel/setup.bash
+# or
+source /home/ur-colors/srdpur10ws/UR10_dockerized/catkin_ws/devel/setup.bash
 # activate env to have the pkgs installed
 conda activate ur10_py3.9
 # to activate the main node
 roslaunch ur_robot_driver ur10_bringup.launch robot_ip:=192.168.0.111 kinematics_config:=${HOME}/ur10colors_calibration.yaml
-# ! you can press play on the robot screen, the progam finds the main node running, on the terminal you see 'Robot connected to reverse interface.
+# NOW PRESS PLAY ON THE ROBOT SCREEN, the progam finds the main node running, on the terminal you should see
+# 'Robot connected to reverse interface.
 Ready to receive control commands.'

-# IF YOU WANT TO USE MOVE IT SERVICE PLANNER, in ANOTHER SHELL:
+# ACTIVATE MOVE IT SERVICE PLANNER (if you use it)
+# ON ANOTHER SHELL
+conda activate ur10_py3.9
 roslaunch ur10_moveit_config moveit_planning_execution.launch

+# NOW YOU ARE FREE TO SEND COMMANDS TO ROBOT, EVEN WITH THE PYTHON INTERFACE WITH MOVEIT

-# IF YOU WANT TO VISUALIZE THE ROBOT POSITION WITH MOVEIT and RVIZ, in ANOTHER SHELL:
+# IF YOU WANT TO VISUALIZE THE ROBOT POSITION WITH MOVEIT
+# ON ANOTHER SHELL
+conda activate ur10_py3.9
 roslaunch ur10_moveit_config moveit_rviz.launch

-# (IF YOU HAVE A 3F GRIPPER) FOR THE GRIPPER, in ANOTHER SHELL:
+# (IF YOU HAVE A 3F GRIPPER) FOR THE GRIPPER:
+# ON ANOTHER SHELL
 # source the knowledge for ROS
 source /home/ur-colors/UR10_dockerized/catkin_ws/devel/setup.bash
 # activate env to have the pkgs installed